Table of Contents[Hide][Click to Show]

 If you prefer fireworks, see them in Central Park, before the Midnight Run.
 There is a free party in the park, with music, before the fireworks.
 There are also fireworks and a party in Brooklyn’s Prospect Park.

-In late January or February the Firecracker Ceremony and Cultural Festiva, head to Chinatown for the New Year’s Day Firecracker Ceremony.
+In early February the Firecracker Ceremony and Cultural Festival, head to Chinatown for the New Year’s Day Firecracker Ceremony.
 Learn about Chinese culture as you line Chinatown’s streets.
 Thousands of firecrackers are set off to keep the bad spirits away in the New Year.
-Chinatown also celebrates a Lunar New Year parade in early February with plenty of costumes, floats and dancing!
+Chinatown also celebrates a Lunar New Year parade in February with plenty of costumes, floats and dancing!

 The Dyker Heights light displays are free.
 It will just cost you a Metrocard swipe to get there.
 These are private homes that have lavish, often professional, Christmas light displays.
 Some homeowners even hand out candy canes or hot drinks.
 And if you are traveling with your dog, he is welcome to stroll with you.

 Winter Jam: Embrace the Snow

 This annual one day event brings winter sports to Central Park.
 Strap on a pair of cross country skis, borrow a sled and admire the ice sculptures.
 If Mother Nature doesn’t cooperate, snow blowers provide the wintry stuff.
 Winter Jam is Jan 26, 2020.